Blue light phototherapy

 Displays including spectral power distribution graphs are also available for each of the above bilirubin measures.
 The user can configure the meter to display only the required display screens.

 Its handling is intuitive and is done via the color touch screen display.
 The battery, designed for a full working day, can be charged with common USB chargers.

-The MSC15-Bili is delivered with a DAkkS test certificate, the DIN EN ISO / IEC 17025 accredited Gigahertz Optik test laboratory.
+The MSC15-Bili is available with a DAkkS test certificate, from the DIN EN ISO / IEC 17025 accredited Gigahertz Optik test laboratory.

 Alphanumeric representation of the measured values at example of the IEC 60601-2-50 guideline.

 Graphical and alphanumeric representation of the measured values at the example of the IEC 60601-2-50 guideline.